pingcap/blog/tispark-more-data-insights-no-more-etl.md

 ![ExperimentalMethods](media/experimental-methods.png)

 These extension points expose SQL compiler's optimization and planning details, thus allowing developers to configure the internal behaviors of almost every aspect of SQL compilation.
-They are at the core of TiSpark’s power.
+They are at the core of TiSpark's power.
 Now, we can inject our own rules and do extra work to push down more computations, such as predicates, aggregation pushdown, and Top-N pushdown (LIMIT clause with ORDER BY).

 ## TiSpark in Action